HydroponicAdvice.comUpdated May 2026

 Key considerations: - Lower upfront cost than equivalent LED - Excellent light penetration for dense canopies - Requires proper ventilation for heat management - Bulb replacement every 12-18 months at around £30-50 per bulb - Higher electricity consumption - a 600W HPS costs roughly £50-60 per month to run

-The LUMii BLACK 600W kit offers exceptional value at around £57 for growers with proper ventilation who prioritise yield over running costs.
+The LUMii BLACK 600W kit is exceptional value at around £57 for growers with proper ventilation who prioritise yield over running costs.
 It's a complete kit with digital ballast and reflector.

 Which Should You Choose?